rory-smith/parallel_bilby/README.rst

    $ parallel_bilby_generation --help
    $ parallel_bilby_analysis --help
-   $ parallel_bilby_postprocess --help

 Roughly speaking, the generation executable is run locally to prepare the data for analysis.
 It takes as input a :code:`gwf` file and configuration options such as which waveform model to use.
 The output, a :code:`data_dump.pickle` file is then the input to the analysis.
-Both the analysis and postprocessing must be run under :code:`mpi`.
-See the examples for a demonstration.